pndaproject/platform-salt/cloud-formation/README.md

 It consists of the following instances:
   - bastion:  ssh access into the other instances on the private subnet
   - kafka:    the kafka databus, can be horizontally scaled using the -k parameter to pnda-cli.py
-  - cdh-dn:   the hadoop worker nodes, can be horizontally scaled using the -n parameter to pnda-cli.py
+  - hadoop-dn:   the hadoop worker nodes, can be horizontally scaled using the -n parameter to pnda-cli.py
-  - cdh-edge: an instance to access the hadoop services from, also hosts the pnda console, the saltmaster and cloudera manager
+  - hadoop-edge: an instance to access the hadoop services from, also hosts the pnda console, the saltmaster and hadoop manager
-  - cdh-mgr1: the hadoop management services node, also hosts opentsdb
+  - hadoop-mgr1: the hadoop management services node, also hosts opentsdb